← BACK Blog // UnSteadyRing

 UnSteadyRing is a Glass Box.

 If you know halfmarble, you know we believe in open hardware.
-So why did we just file four patents with the USPTO for this battery-free architecture?
+So why did we just file provisional patent applications with the USPTO for this battery-free architecture?

 Defensive patenting.